ICGC-TCGA-PanCancer/pcawg_delly_workflow/README.md

-# DELLY Workflow for Pan Cancer of Whole Genome analysis (PCAWG)
+# DELLY Workflow for Pan Cancer Analysis of Whole Genomes (PCAWG)

 The workflow consists of two main workflows
 * *DELLY* variant calling